Prexto/domain-ip-lookup/README.md

 ## Features

-- Get your own IP address.
+1. **Get Your Own IP Address**: Retrieve the IP address of your local machine.
-- Get the IP address of a specified domain.
+2. **Get IP Address of a Domain**: Retrieve the IP address associated with a given domain.
-- Perform basic web scraping on a specified domain.
+3. **Scrape Basic Data from a Domain**: Extract and display the title, headings, paragraphs, links, images, and meta tags from a specified domain.
-- Get the IP address and perform web scraping on a specified domain.
+4. **Get IP and Scrape Data**: Retrieve the IP address of a domain and perform basic web scraping.

 ## Requirements

 - Python 3.x
 - `requests` library
 - `beautifulsoup4` library
+- `colorama` library

 ## Installation